stereokai/amok/man/amok.browser.3.md

 `args` *Array*
 :   List of string arguments

+`output` *stream.Readable*
+:   The output stream to use

 ## DESCRIPTION

 Creates a middleware function that spawns a browser process specified with the given `command` with command line arguments in `args`.
-If omitted, args defaults to an empty *Array*.
+If omitted, `args` defaults to an empty *Array*.

-`command` may be an absolute path to a chrome or chromium executable or the type of a browser (`chrome` or `chromium`) in which case `PATH` and the default known vendor directories will be used in order to search for the appropriate executable.

-Use `runner.set('url', value)` to specify the url which the browser should open.

-The browser process will be killed when the runner emits a close event.
+Standard output and standard error streams will be piped to the specified `output` stream.
+If omitted `output` defaults to `undefined`.

 ## RETURN VALUE

-`function(inspector, runner, done)`
+`function(client, runner, done)`

-## EXAMPLE
+## EXAMPLES

 Open and connect to chrome